Pope Francis Tells Oil Execs ‘Energy Use Must Not Destroy Civilization’

 The world’s leading oil and finance executives gathered at the Vatican for a two-day conference about ways to make the change to clean energy across the globe.
 Pope Francis, an outspoken advocate for taking action against climate change and for fighting poverty, took advantage of his captive audience of about 50 people by telling them that, “Civilization requires energy, but energy use must not destroy civilization.”

 The pope also explained that climate change is a poverty issue because it is the poor who are most affected by global warming.
-He made the statements during a closed-door conference titled “Energy, Transition, and Care for our Common Home” according to a report from ABC News.
+He made the statements during a closed-door conference titled “Energy, Transition, and Care for our Common Home,” according to a report from ABC News.

 After acknowledging the ability of the men and women in the room to “influence decisions, initiatives and investments in the field of energy,” he advised them that they have “a duty” to people around the world now and in the future to transition to clean energy.
 He urged them to stop searching for fossil fuels and start focusing on clean energy.
 He also warned that in an effort to bring energy sources to everyone, we must be careful not to raise global temperatures, damage the environment, or increase the number of people living in poverty.

 The balance they must strike in developing clean energy is to get it to people around the world while not harming the environment.
 He gave them a directive to make sure that they attack pollution while fighting poverty and social inequality.
 Simply put, Pope Francis said that the transition to clean energy must confront both poverty and the environment.

 Pope Francis said a failure to cut the use of fossil fuels would lead to a “spiral of extreme climate changes due to a catastrophic rise in global temperatures." https://t.co/fjTIUQd2yF